 The Cedar Rapids/Linn County Solid Waste Agency offers free electronics recycling or "e-cycling" for most electronics to LINN COUNTY RESIDENTS ONLY at both of its locations.
 Businesses, and haulers transporting electronics for residential customers, should contact electronics processors directly.

-Among the items accepted for recycling for no charge:
+Among the items accepted for recycling for no charge in small residential loads:

 - Computer equipment - Towers, keyboards, laptops, mice, printers, scanners.